navyabijoy/LeetCode-Solutions/README.md

 ## Structure

-The repository is organized by LeetCode problem number.
 Each problem has its dedicated folder, containing the solution(s) and a README file with details about the problem and my approach.